Next Previous Up Contents

 Query Language

 Shows what query languages, and what versions, are supported by the service; the default selection is the most recent version of ADQL on offer.
 If there is more than one option listed, you can choose which language you want to submit your query in, but if you choose something which is not a variant of ADQL it may not work.
-The ADQL version selected here will affect the syntax highlighting in the ADQL Text panel below, as well as the exact form of the example queries in some of the Examples menu entries and the Hints tab.
+The ADQL version selected here will affect the syntax highlighting in the ADQL Text panel below, as well as the content of the ADQL and Hints tabs, and the exact form of the example queries in some of the Examples menu entries.
 It's usually best to stick with the default language selection, but experimenting with earlier ADQL versions if available can help to understand differences between the ADQL versions.

 Max Rows